arow-oss/arow.info-blog/preprocessed-site/posts/2017-03-25-servant-on-heroku.markdown

 ### Testing the API

-Now that PostgreSQL is setup correctly, you should be able to run the
+Now that PostgreSQL is setup correctly, the application can be run with the following command:
-application:

 ```sh
 $ stack exec -- servant-on-heroku-api